-Personally, I will use those four trends to find my shortlist of horses for the race.
+Personally, I will use those four trends from Horseracebase to find my shortlist of horses for the race.
 Then the hard bit begins as I use form analysis to narrow the field down further to find three or four bets in the race.

-Now you can do all this without using a database like this but it’s taken me less than 30 minutes to achieve what would take me a day to do otherwise.
+Now you can do all this without using a database like Horseracebase but it’s taken me less than 30 minutes to achieve what would take me a day to do otherwise.
 That’s why if you like your race trends you can’t be without horseracebase.

-I have to stress I’m not getting any financial remuneration for highlighting it how it works.
+I have to stress I’m not getting any financial remuneration for highlighting how it works.
 I just think that it’s the best value database of its type out there.
 Yes, there are others like Proform which is also excellent but it comes with a heavier price tag.

 I hope all what I have written makes sense and will help you to find this year’s Grand National winner.